Aliases for SHANK3 Gene

 GeneCards Summary for SHANK3 Gene

 SHANK3 (SH3 And Multiple Ankyrin Repeat Domains 3) is a Protein Coding gene.
-Diseases associated with SHANK3 include schizophrenia 15 and phelan-mcdermid syndrome.
-Among its related pathways are Signaling events regulated by Ret tyrosine kinase and Circadian entrainment.
-GO annotations related to this gene include protein C-terminus binding and scaffold protein binding.
-An important paralog of this gene is SHANK1.
+Diseases associated with SHANK3 include Schizophrenia 15 and Phelan-Mcdermid Syndrome.
+Among its related pathways are Protein-protein interactions at synapses and RET signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein C-terminus binding.
+An important paralog of this gene is SHANK2.